DigiBP/DigiBP-AREUSE/README.md

 # Our Vision
 Our vision is simple, to provide Trust square and candidates with world class recruitment services focused on quality, trust, efficiency and cost.
-Our vision is to empower our employees , develop relationships, services and overall business together.
+Our vision is to empower our employees,develop relationships,services and overall business together.

 # Our Service Model